Consejos de preparación física y mental para triatletas y corredores de maratón

 Physical and mental preparation tips for triathletes and marathon runners

-Physical Preparation: strategies for effective training
+Physical preparation: Strategies for effective training

-1. Endurance training
+1. Resistance training

-Muscle strengthening
+2. Muscle strengthening

-3. Interval training
+3. Intervals training

 4. Active recovery and rest

-Mental Preparation: Overcoming psychological limits
+Mental preparation: overcoming psychological limits

 1. Visualization

-Stress and anxiety management
+2. Stress management and anxiety

 It is common to feel anxiety before an important event.
 Deep breathing and meditation techniques can help control stress and keep calm at critical moments.